Last Updated on by

 Alternatives to the Mistbox

 The Mistbox is in a league of its own.
-A somewhat comparable product, the Cool Energy AC Mister, is cheaper at $249.99 and offers the same features as the Mistbox but it does not have Wi-Fi connectivity and has no mobile app available.
+A somewhat comparable product, the Cool Energy AC Mister, is cheaper and offers the same features as the Mistbox but it does not have Wi-Fi connectivity and has no mobile app available.
 UPDATE: It’s also recently been discontinued from most marketplaces.

 The final verdict